Music technology development

 Music tech software built for the actual complexity of the industry

 Generic software platforms are built for average use cases.
-Music businesses are not average.
+Music businesses aren't average.
 Licensing rules change by territory.
 Royalty splits differ by release, by deal, and by revenue type.
 Catalog metadata is messy and incomplete.
 A platform built for a media company or a SaaS business will bend until it breaks when you apply music industry rules to it.

 Custom music technology software is scoped around your specific rights structure, your catalog, your deal types, and your distribution requirements.
 It handles the edge cases that break generic platforms because it was designed knowing those edge cases exist.